Applicability of Measurement-based Quantum Computation towards Physically-driven Variational Quantum Eigensolver: Measurement-based Hamiltonian variational ansatz

 where ${\rm Var}E=\langle H^{2} \rangle-\langle H \rangle^{2}$, $E_{\infty}$ serves as a zero point of the energy $E$.
 It can be observed that the variational optimization method performs better when the V-score is close to zero.

 For better illustration, we have set $J=1$, $n=4$, $N=16$, and the open boundary condition.
-In addition to CBHVA and MBHVA, we also considered the MBVQE proposed in Ref.~\cite{MBVQE} for comparison, whose ansatz is similar to that of HEA.
-Hereafter, we would refer to it as MBHEA (measurement-based HEA).
+In addition to CBHVA and MBHVA, we also considered the MBVQE proposed in Ref.~\cite{MBVQE} for comparison, whose ansatz is similar to that of hardware efficient ansatz (HEA).
+Hereafter, we would refer to it as MBHEA.
 The one-layer building block of the MBHEA is

 where $i$ runs over each qubit.